sy2002/MiSTer2MEGA65/doc/temp/romloading.md

   HANDLE_MOUNTING (shell.asm, this function is all about mounting VIRTUAL DRIVES) to a generic function, so that whomever tries to access the SD card for the first time is actually mounting it.
+* Make sure that you set the right context CTX_LOAD_ROM in SF_CONTEXT before calling SELECT_FILE.
 * We might also consider factor-out the code that loads the disk image into a buffer because this code can be used 1-to-1 also for loading a rom image into a rom.